imrefazekas/connect-rest/README.md

 	connectApp.use( rest.rester( options ) );

 Default _context_ is the empty string.

+#### Orchestrating the contexts

+The [connect-rest](https://github.com/imrefazekas/connect-rest) also allows you to  specify the context at REST function level.
+Let me show you:

+	rest.get( { path: '/workspace', context: '/pages' }, functionN0);

+This REST function can be called by sending a _GET_ request to the address of

+	/pages/workspace

+This way you can easily manage dynamic templates not being forced to be in the same context as API calls or other awesome features your are working on.
+You can orchestrate the contexts of your architecture as it pleases you.

 ## Discovery services
 [connect-rest](https://github.com/imrefazekas/connect-rest) provides a built-in service: discover.
 Via a simple get request, it allows you - by specifying a version - to discover the plublished REST apis matching the given version.